bderickson/planet-wars/README.md

 # The game will run in your browser
 ```

-For deployment to GitHub Pages, itch.io, or other hosting, see [docs/BROWSER_DEPLOYMENT.md](docs/BROWSER_DEPLOYMENT.md)

 ## 🎯 How to Play

 1. **Start a New Game**: Enter your name and configure your game settings